Pradaxa Bleeding Dangers and Conduct Reach New Highs and Lows

-Within the course of just the last 5 days, I have been contacted by two separate individuals seeking representation for the bleeding death of a loved one.
+Within the course of just the last 5 days, I have been contacted by two separate individuals.
+Both are seeking representation for the bleeding death of a loved one.
 The first was a widower calling on behalf of his beloved wife of over 40 years.
 The second was a devoted son who lost his mother only a few days ago from another internal bleeding event.
 In both cases, the bleeding suffered was uncontrollable.
-And as Pradaxa has no reversal agent, the most a doctor can do is hang unit after unit of blood to replenish the body and pray for a miracle.
+And as Pradaxa has no reversal agent, the most a doctor can do is hang unit after unit of blood to replenish the body.
+Then, pray for a miracle.

 And in a new low for MDL litigation, the conduct of Boehringer Ingelheim in defense of Pradaxa has been nothing short of reprehensible.
-I have been involved with pharmaceutical cases for over 16 years and serve on the Plaintiff’s Steering Committee (PSC) in the Pradaxa MDL.
+I have been involved with pharmaceutical cases for over 16 years.
+I have served on the Plaintiff’s Steering Committee (PSC) in the Pradaxa MDL.
 In the entirety of my practice, I have never seen a defendant so cavalier with basic discovery obligations.

-Discovery abuse in just one clear cut example of the abuse of the litigation process by Boehringer Ingelheim.
-In December, after hitting Boehringer Ingelheim with a nearly $1 million penalty for discovery abuses in cases pending in the Pradaxa MDL, Judge Herndon subsequently ruled that the drugmaker may be slapped with even more sanctions in multidistrict litigation over Pradaxa.
+Discovery abuse in just one clear-cut example of the abuse of the litigation process by Boehringer Ingelheim.
+In December, Judge Herndon hit Boehringer Ingelheim with a nearly $1 million penalty for discovery abuses in cases pending in the Pradaxa MDL.
+The judge subsequently ruled that the court may slap the drugmaker with even more sanctions.

 In furtherance of this conduct, BII, the German parent of fellow defendant Boehringer Ingelheim Pharmaceuticals Inc., subsequently informed Judge David Herndon that it has access to the so-called user share for a former employee, Thorstein Lehr, even though it had previously said the file was unavailable.
 In addition, it did not keep Lehr’s smartphone and computers.